Geoalert/mapflow-docs-en/source/faq.rst

 **What satellite imagery do you use?
 What are their resolution, alignment accuracy and other characteristics?**

     Currently, we only support RGB or PAN images as raw data.
-By default, Mapflow uses the `Mapbox Satellite <https://www.mapbox.com/maps/satellite>`_ satellite mosaic, which primarily consists of **Vivid Basic** imagery from Maxar.
+By default, Mapflow uses the `Mapbox Satellite <https://www.mapbox.com/maps/satellite>`_ satellite mosaic, which primarily consists of imagery from Maxar.
 These images have a spatial resolution of 0.5m, the georeferencing accuracy is about 3-5m and the age is no more than two years.
 A complete list of Maxar satellite imagery specifications can be found :download:`here <userguides/_static/_downloads/imagery-basemaps.pdf>`.
+    You can request access to **ArcGIS World Imagery** – is a global coverage composed of high and medium resolution satellite imagery and aerial imagery, hosted by ESRI.
+    **"Global mosaic"** – the basic version of mosaic of high res imagery (0.75–0.5 m/px) is for year 2022, but the updates are available by request.
+Preview is limited to zoom 15.
+Restricted access to the images of some countries, including China.
+Customers can request access to updated version up to the current year.

 **Can I choose another satellite mosaic?**